Get the fastest Louisiana corporation formation online with worry-free services and support to start your business

 One final name to consider is a “doing business as” or DBA name.
 A DBA name is used when you want to operate under a name that’s different from the corporation’s legal name.
-People often use this type of name when they want to use a shorter version of the company’s name.
-In Louisiana, DBA names are filed at the parish level by your local Clerk of Court office — not with the Secretary of State.
+People often use this type of name when they want to use a shorter version of the company’s name or launch a separate product line or store under a different name.

 You should ensure the name and mark you want to use are available and registered before spending any money on supplies, marketing materials, or advertisements.

 The law requires Louisiana corporations to appoint and form a board of directors to manage business affairs.
-Your board of directors must have at least one director but can have as many as outlined in your Articles of Incorporation or corporate bylaws.
-Corporation owners, such as yourself, can be directors, but directors don’t have to be owners.
+Your board of directors must have at least one director but can have as many as are outlined in your Articles of Incorporation or Louisiana corporation bylaws.
+Corporation owners can be directors, but directors don’t have to be owners.

 Lastly, execute an incorporator’s statement after the organizational meeting.
-This statement documents everything that was decided at the meeting, including the appointment of initial directors.
+This statement documents everything that was decided at the organizational meeting, including the appointment of initial directors.
 It should be kept safe with the corporation’s private records.

 A corporation’s registered agent can be an individual who is a Louisiana resident.
 It can also be a domestic or foreign entity authorized to provide registered agent services in the state.
 You can choose to be your own registered agent, or hire a registered agent service for more privacy and convenience.